-Report Name Report Description Report Lists the job name, print file information, and print file recipients.
-You Distribution can select to limit the report by job, print file, or recipient.
-Setup List Report Lists the distribution of print files by day.
-The report contains the Distribution by recipient information, job name and description, print file name, output Day queue, library, and the number of copies.
-Report Lists the print file distribution by job name.
-The report contains the job Distribution by name and description, the print files, recipient name, days of the week Job for distribution, and the location for distribution.
-Report Lists the print file distribution by recipient name.
-The report includes Distribution by the recipient information, job name and description, print file name, Recipient days for distribution, and the number of copies.
+Report Name Report Description Report Distribution Setup List Lists the job name, print file information, and print file recipients.
+You can select to limit the report by job, print file, or recipient.
+Report Distribution by Day Lists the distribution of print files by day.
+The report contains the recipient information, job name and description, print file name, output queue, library, and the number of copies.
+Report Distribution by Job Lists the print file distribution by job name.
+The report contains the job name and description, the print files, recipient name, days of the week for distribution, and the location for distribution.
+Report Distribution by Recipient Lists the print file distribution by recipient name.
+The report includes the recipient information, job name and description, print file name, days for distribution, and the number of copies.